BingleyPro/blender-practice/README.md

 # Blender Practice Models
 Here are some models I've made while practising Blender!
 If you like to preview any model in Blender, just download the respective **.blend** file and open it in any Blender 4.x version!
+You can also click the **Sketchfab** link to quickly preview any model in your browser.

 ## Mug
 https://sketchfab.com/3d-models/mug-20126b236d1047b6b1a40e32f459b57b